appwrite/rfc/018-function-execution-model-refactor/018-function-execution-model-refactor.md

  - Discuss monitoring health of containers
  - Discuss horizontal scaling of containers
  - Using things such as [Amazon Firecracker](https://firecracker-microvm.github.io/)
- - Will the executor handle load balencing itself or will we use another service to deal with it?

 ### Future possibilities